NilPointer-Software/bdfd-wiki/src/bdscript/unbanID.md

 ```
 $unbanID
 ```
-Unbans a user by using their ID.
-The ID is taken from the last argument of the author's message.
+Unbans a user by using their ID taken from the last argument of the author's message.

 #### Example
 ```